-42 who are retiring.
+40 President Folt began her remarks by thanking those who serve in faculty governance and wishing 41 her best to those continuing on and to those stepping down from governance, particularly faculty 42 who are retiring.
 She mentioned the two State of the University addresses she gave-one at 43 Health Sciences, the other at University Park Campus.
-Although the addresses differed somewhat, they both included what we have been doing and will be working on in the coming years, such as 44 new programming around sustainability, advances in computational sciences and artificial 45 46 intelligence, health sciences, and our biggest moonshot which is to rightsize our compensation and other benefits to reflect not only the expense of our city but also our quality and aspirations 47 for our faculty and staff.
-Provost Zukoski has been working closely with the deans around the 48 49 rightsizing effort.
-Folt emphasized that we are investing significantly in rightsizing-initially more than \$150 million in salaries-and that this investment will cost the endowment more than the 50 51 amount expended on salaries since there are long-term, yearly expenses associated with the 52 increases.
-She thinks it will take three to five years to reach our full commitment.
-To date, some of 53 our most significant advances towards the rightsizing commitment were made in graduate student stipends and stipends for Research, Teaching, Practitioner, & Clinical-Track (RTPC) faculty.
-54 55 We are increasing base salaries across the university and particularly for new faculty, and we are working hard to recruit and retain faculty and staff at all levels.
-Folt, however, expressed concern 56 and stressed the need to be mindful about inflation and recession.
-57
+Although the addresses differed somewhat, 44 they both included what we have been doing and will be working on in the coming years, such as 45 new programming around sustainability, advances in computational sciences and artificial 46 intelligence, health sciences, and our biggest moonshot which is to rightsize our compensation 47 and other benefits to reflect not only the expense of our city but also our quality and aspirations 48 for our faculty and staff.
+Provost Zukoski has been working closely with the deans around the 49 rightsizing effort.
+Folt emphasized that we are investing significantly in rightsizing-more than 50 \$150 million in salaries-and that this investment will cost the endowment more than the amount 51 expended on salaries since there are long-term, yearly expenses associates with the increases.
+She 52 thinks it will take three to five years to reach our commitment.
+To date, some of our most 53 significant advances towards the rightsizing commitment were made in graduate student stipends 54 and stipends for Research, Teaching, Practitioner, & Clinical-Track (RTPC) faculty.
+We are 55 increasing base salaries across the university and particularly for new faculty, and we are working 56 hard to recruit and retain faculty and staff at all levels.
+Folt, however, expressed concern and stressed the need to be mindful about inflation and recession.

 58 The President went on to discuss changes in the health sciences.
 She shared that when she was 59 hired, she was asked to rethink and rebuild the University's health sciences enterprise.
-She pointed out that health sciences are regulated federally and by the state, which she suggested 60 makes them different from other enterprises even though they share teaching, research, and 61 62 collaborative missions.
-Before she arrived, the Board of Trustees set up the Healthy System Board, 63 which is similar to what most major universities with complex academic medical centers do.
-The Board of Trustees then hired Steven D. Shapiro, Senior Vice President for Health Affairs, to 64 oversee the new Board.
-Folt, Zukoski, and Shapiro have been working to move the healthcare-65 66 related schools, especially the ones that have complicated clinical work and clinical care, under 67 the leadership of Shapiro.
+She 60 pointed out that health sciences are regulated federally and by the state, which she suggested 61 makes them different from other enterprises even though they share teaching, research, and 62 collaborative missions.
+Before she arrived, the Board of Trustees set up the Healthy System Board, which is similar to what most major universities with complex academic medical centers do.
+The 63 64 Board of Trustees then hired Steven D. Shapiro, Senior Vice President for Health Affairs, to 65 oversee the new Board.
+Folt, Zukoski, and Shapiro have been working to move the healthcare-66 related schools, especially the ones that have complicated clinical work and clinical care, under 67 the leadership of Shapiro.
 As Provost, Zukoski runs most of the schools at USC and Shapiro leads 68 the health sciences organizations.
-Folt suggested that this strategy is designed to improve 69 management and oversight and to ensure that the University never again experiences the kind of 70 scandals we experienced in the past.
+Folt suggested that this strategy is designed to improve management and oversight and to ensure that the University never again experiences the kind of 69 70 scandals we experienced in the past.
 USC has more schools than other big research universities.
-Bringing on Shapiro means there are three people "sitting at the top," working to make things run 71 72 smoothly.
+71 Bringing on Shapiro means there are three people "sitting at the top," working to make things run 72 smoothly.
 Zukoski continues to be responsible for tenure and academic programs, whereas 73 Shapiro is responsible for all our clinical work and related enterprises.
 Everything that is shared, 74 such as finances and legal services, remains in a single location.